jxbz/modula/_sources/golden-rules.rst.txt

         def forward(self, x):
             return self.scale * torch.matmul(self.weight, x)

-By including the dimensional conversion factor :python:`self.scale = math.sqrt(fan_out / fan_in)` in the forward function, we can now initialize :python:`self.weight` to have order one singular values.
-Orthogonal init is a simple and interpretable way to do this---it makes all the singular values exactly one!
-In our experiments, we have found this parameterization and initialization to be performant without needing any hyperparameters.
-We use this style of reparameterized forward function in all Modula atomics.
+By including the conversion factor :python:`self.scale = math.sqrt(fan_out / fan_in)` in the forward function, the correct scaling is to make the largest singular values of both :python:`self.weight` and the weight updates order one.
+Easy, right?
+For the initialization, we can just use orthogonal init, which sets all the singular values to exactly one.
+In our experiments, we have found orthogonal init to be a performant, hyperparameter-free initializer.
+As for weight updates, we can just spectrally normalize them [#spectralnorm]_:

-As for training, we want gradient updates to be as large as possible without blowing up the outputs.
-By the second golden rule, this implies that we want the gradient updates to have singular values that are again order one.
-A simple way to achieve this is to just directly spectrally normalize [#spectralnorm]_ the updates:

 .. code:: python